Real-Dev-Squad/todo-backend/README.md

     ```
     python -m pip install -r requirements.txt
     ```
-6. Create a `.env` file in the root directory, and copy the content from the `.env.example` file to it
+6. Create a `.env` file in the root directory with your environment variables.
+See `ENVIRONMENT_VARIABLES.md` for a complete list of available variables and their descriptions.
 7. Install [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/)
 8. Start MongoDB using docker
     ```